chibiboba/JS-202/My Notes/Lesson 3 Notes.md

 - The `src` attribute tells the browser where to find the image.
   - It uses the same URL format as links in the `<a>` tag and can be relative, root-relative, or absolute.
+  - **Relative paths** are specified relative to the current directory or location of the file being referenced.
+For example if the current directory is  `/home/user/documents` use "../pictures/image.jpg" to specify the file's location.
+  - **Root-relative** paths are specified relative to the root directory of the file system.
+In Unix-based systems, the root directory is denoted by a forward slash (/). "/home/user/pictures/image.jpg".
+  - **Absolute paths** specify the complete path to a file or directory from the root of the file system. "/home/user/documents/pictures/image.jpg"

 #### The `alt` attribute